 The original RASCO system used filters made from stick PVC fly screen mesh wound around a centre core encapsulated by an outer sleeve.
-This method of trapping odours onto fly screen was a tried and tested method taken from the trials in South Africa in the 90s and is still used today in Europe.
+This method of trapping odours onto flyscreen was a tried and tested method taken from the trials in South Africa in the 90s and is still used in Europe today.

-REST filters adopted in the UK are made from a porous fibre material encapsulated in a plastic bar coded sleeve and placed in an air tight security sealed container.
+REST filters in the UK are made from a porous fibre material encapsulated in a plastic bar-coded sleeve and placed in airtight security sealed container.
 They are less labour intensive to manufacture and work in exactly the same manner.

-REST filters are made under licence by a third party in controlled conditions, to ensure the quality and consistence of the filters.
+REST filters are stocked by Vdepot in Norfolk telephone +44 (0) 1603 881700 or email Tony Blake tony.blake@Vdepot.co.uk.
+They are made under controlled conditions, to ensure the quality and consistency of the filters.

-The trial were successful but no commercial operation was every launched.
+The trial was successful but no commercial operation was ever launched.
 But it did prove that the REST system was the flexibility and odours could be trapped on a variety of materials.